admiral-shlork/training/README.md

     * 0.5kg (1.1lb) to row, every week
     * 0.5kg (1.1lb) to biceps curl, every week
     * 10 seconds to plank, every 2-4 weeks
-* If you fail to make 5 reps in the last set, remove 10% of the target weight on the next training and progress as before.
 * Warmup sets:
     * Start with 40-60% of target weight
     * Progressively add about 15% every warmup set